Soil-based carbon sequestration opportunities in Latin America and the Caribbean

 Results

-The results of this project are:
+The expected results at the end of the project are:

 Beneficiaries